vatsjijj/EscapeTheWoods/README.md

 This project is being written for CSE 201.

 ## Building
 To build this project you must have Java 21 installed.
 Running the gradle wrapper should build the jarfile.
+You can do this with `gradlew build`.
 The jarfile will be located at `build/libs`.